Sasun (historical region): 13th century to Ottoman rule

 Under Mongol rule, Sasun was administered together with the rest of southwestern Armenia and maintained its autonomous status.
 Hulagu Khan conquered Sasun in the 1260s and annexed it to the Ilkhanate.
-According to the Armenian historian Kirakos Gandzaketsi, Hulagu delegated the administration of Sasun to a member of the Artsruni family named Sadun.
+According to the Armenian historian Kirakos Gandzaketsi, Hulagu delegated the administration of Sasun to a member of the Artsruni family named Sadun Artsruni.
 During Timur's campaign in Armenia in 1387, the population of Tarōn was saved from destruction by taking refuge in the mountains of Sasun.
 In the 15th century, Sasun first fell under the suzerainty of the Qara Qoyunlu, then under that of the Aq Qoyunlu.

 In the 16th century Sasun was conquered by the Ottoman Empire.
-Kurds began to settle in Sasun in the 15th century and in greater numbers after the Ottoman conquest.
+Kurdish presence in Sasun can be traced to the end of the 13th century; Kurds settled in Sasun in greater numbers after the Ottoman conquest.
 According to the correspondence between Joseph Emin, an early Armenian revolutionary, and Hovhan Mshetsi, the abbot of St. Karapet Monastery in Mush, Sasun had its own armed detachments and cavalry in the second half of the 18th century.
-In first quarter of the 19th century and as late as the 1880s, Sasun was effectively governed by its own laws and was ruled by an Armenian prince (ishkhan) elected by a council of elders (avagani).
+In the first quarter of the 19th century and as late as the 1880s, Sasun was effectively governed by its own laws and was ruled by an Armenian prince (ishkhan) elected by a council of elders (avagani).
 Sasun's Armenians bore arms, which was forbidden under Ottoman law, produced their own weapons, and relied on nothing from the outside world.
 Ottoman tax collectors could not effectively work in Sasun due to its remoteness, and until 1890 Sasun Armenians paid their taxes once a year as a lump sum.
-There were also illegal taxes imposed by Kurdish chieftains on the Armenians, which was frequently cause for conflict.
+There were also illegal taxes imposed by Kurdish chieftains on the Armenians, which were frequently cause for conflict.
 Armenian sources write that relations between the Kurds and Armenians of Sasun worsened due to the deliberate policy of the Ottoman authorities.